17 Best Things to Do in St. George for First-Time Visitors in 2024

 • Address: 50 S Main St, St. George, UT 84770

-Town Square Park is a charming green space located in the heart of the downtown historic district, where we stayed.
+Town Square Park is a charming green space in the heart of the downtown historic district, where we stayed.
+This park offers a perfect blend of natural beauty and historical ambiance, making it an ideal spot for relaxation and sightseeing.

 Tip: The park hosts various events throughout the year, such as First Night celebrations, art festivals, and Summer Movies on the Square.